-Fredericksburg and the Texas Hill Country boast a rich cultural heritage and historic ties.
-Take a tour through history with these significant museums and historic sites.
+Fredericksburg and the Texas Hill Country have a rich cultural heritage that is evident in the area’s significant museums and historic sites.
+Take a tour through history with these must-see attractions in and around Fredericksburg.

 - Pioneer Museum.
 Fredericksburg’s German history and heritage is on display at the 3.5-acre Pioneer Museum complex on West Main.
 Museum structures include a Sunday House, a one-room schoolhouse, various historic pioneer homes and more, with a number of artifacts on display within each building.
 Several times a year, the Pioneer Museum holds family-friendly events staffed by docents in period dress.